 The support team have their own UPS (ultimate perfect solution); this is a document that describes the ideal support service from several points of view.
-The big objectives from this document are broken down into tasks that can be performed now.
+The big objectives of this document are broken down into tasks that can be performed now.

 How Mottor uses Dashly tools

-For quality customer support, we needed a communication channel between the customer and the service to respond quickly and in real time.
+For quality customer support, we needed a communication channel between the customer and the service to respond quickly and in real-time.

 In the Dashly chat, it is easy to communicate with both support specialists and customers.
 Messages from all channels (chat, email, Telegram, Facebook) at one place, agents do not need to switch between interfaces; you can see the information about customers, what channel a person is writing from — this is important for us — and the history of their activity in the service.
 There are analytics and many useful additional functions, and the service is affordable.